 Manage streaming endpoints with the Azure portal

-Make sure to review the overview topic.
+Make sure to review the overview article.

 Start managing streaming endpoints

 To start managing streaming endpoints for your account, do the following.